 What it is, is a cheap-ass attempt to cash in on Superman: The Movie, which came out the previous year.
 Made by Spaniards with Italian help, with occasional location bits in New York City.
 Why there?
 Because though the actors are mostly speaking Spanish, the story is set in Manhattan.

 DVD format issues aside, it really is a shame that we Americans are able to watch only the version dubbed into English.
 Not because the Spanish version has more lifelike dialogue — both are as crudely dubbed as an early sixties giant-monster film, since they didn’t bother with recording any live audio during shooting — but because of the music.
 The English version is pretty much just one or two completely lame themes of fake brass from a synthesizer... but the Spanish version has DISCO!
 Disco that is sung, ironically, in English.
 Supersonic’s old-skool seventies disco theme song is so cool that I just have to post an MP3ized excerpt of it here.
-(I’m sorry about the audio quality there... but as far as I can tell, it may actually sound that bad in the official release.)
+(I’m sorry about the audio quality there... but as far as I can tell, it actually sounds that bad in the official release.
+A shame when they’ve ponied up for the kind of lush arrangement, complete with Philly-soul strings, that defines the classic sound of first-gen disco.)

 To give you the flavor of this epic adventure, I will describe in full the movie’s first big action sequence.
 The Scientist’s Daugher is driving to work.
 The Evil Henchmen are following.
 She spots them.
 Does she spot them by being paranoiacally observant?
 No, she notices them because they pull up beside her and glower at her.
 Anyway, a car chase ensues.
 A car chase between an aged VW Beetle and a bashed up mid-sixties Plymouth Valiant.
 They must not have wanted to waste any money on cars they were going to wreck.
 They go over the Manhattan Bridge into Brooklyn, and a few minutes later they’re on a rural dirt road.
 (Whoa, if they can cover that much ground so fast, maybe we shouldn’t laugh at the Beetle and the Valiant.)
 The bad guys pull out a revolver — a piece that, to my untutored eye, looks like the firearm equivalent of a Plymouth Valiant — and start blasting.
 They pop one of her back tires!
 In desperation, she smashes through a Road Closed barrier... only to discover that there’s a steamroller parked athwart the road!
 (A steamroller so close to the barricade that there’s no way she wouldn’t have seen it before deciding to crash through.)